ryancdickson/crp-staging/content/index.md

 ## 1. Minimum Requirements for CAs included in the Chrome Root Store

 ### 1.1.
 PKI Policy Governance and Requirements

+The requirements included in this policy are effective immediately, unless explicitly stated as otherwise.

+Chrome Root Program Participants MUST satisfy the requirements defined in this policy, including taking responsibility for ensuring the continued compliance of all corresponding subordinate CAs and delegated third parties participating in the PKI.

 #### 1.1.1.
 Baseline Requirements